Moonshine-IDE/Super.Human.Installer/Docs/vm-management.md

 *   **Suspended**: The VM's state has been saved, and it can be quickly resumed.
 *   **Aborted**: The VM was terminated unexpectedly.
 *   **Error**: The VM encountered an error during startup or provisioning (check Console).
-*   *(Various intermediate states like "Starting", "Stopping", "Provisioning", "Syncing" are also shown)*
+*   *(Various intermediate states like "Starting", "Stopping", "Provisioning" are also shown)*

 ### Server Actions